bootstrapguru/dexor/docs/index.md

 hero:
   name: "Droid Dev"
   text: "AI Driven Development"
-  tagline: "Automate your development tasks with ease"
+  tagline: "Automate your development tasks with ease using your preferred AI service"
   actions:
     - theme: brand
       text: What is Droid Dev